 ROSEN, NATIONAL TRIAL LAWYERS, Encourages Palantir Technologies Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – PLTR

-/EIN News/ -- NEW YORK, Oct.
-01, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Palantir Technologies Inc. (NYSE: PLTR) between November 9, 2021 and May 6, 2022, both dates inclusive (the “Class Period”), of the important November 14, 2022 lead plaintiff deadline.
+NEW YORK, Oct.
+01, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Palantir Technologies Inc. PLTR between November 9, 2021 and May 6, 2022, both dates inclusive (the "Class Period"), of the important November 14, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Palantir securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.